MikeRow/BananoPHP/README.md

 # NanoPHP

-PHP libraries and tools for the Nano/Banano currency
+PHP libraries and tools for the Nano and Banano currencies

 Documentation at [NanoPHP/wiki](https://github.com/MikeRow/NanoPHP/wiki)